iadvize/documentation/Documentation.md

 | fields - message | field's message | String |  |

 ## App Interactions
-Add interactions to enhance the iAdvize interface by adding or editing predefined features.
+Use interactions to enhance the iAdvize interface by adding or editing predefined features.
+Interactions are basically HTTP endpoints whose json responses fit the interaction format.

 The features that are already available are: